Awards

 ANZCCART hopes to inspire students to think critically about the role animal research plays in today’s society and to engage with the difficulties that surround animal use.
 Building on the NCEA assessment tasks for NCEA Achievement Standards (Biology 1.2, 2.2, and 3.2), which integrates biological knowledge to develop an informed response to a socio-scientific issue, the ANZCCART New Zealand Secondary School Essay Competition is an opportunity to showcase student work developed in these modules.

-Applications are now open, and the deadline for nominations is 19 July 2024.
+Applications are now closed.
+Nominations will open again in 2025.
 First prize: $100, second prize: $75, third prize: $50.
 Conditions of entry and other details for the Competition can be found here:

 Award recipients: